jetbrains-academy/rustlings-course/Structs/Structs/Struct Logic/task.md

 </div>

 <div class="hint">
-Have a look in The Book, to find out more about method implementations: https://doc.rust-lang.org/book/ch05-03-method-syntax.html"""
+Have a look in <a href="https://doc.rust-lang.org/book/ch05-03-method-syntax.html">The Book</a> to find out more about method implementations.
 </div>